Mike & Joyces Travel logs

 Mahatma and Water Maid aren't the only rice companies but they are one of the big ones.

+While this rice is bright green now it will turn golden with heads of grain at harvest time.
 By now it was time for lunch so we headed to Dupoy's in Abbeville a place we try not to miss when in this neck of the woods.
 I was hoping for one of those special Cajun lunches but the special today was pork chops and garlic mashed potatoes.
 That is what we had and they were good but, it wasn't one of those exotic Cajun dishes I am accustomed to getting at Dupoy's.
 Joyce's adventuresome spirit had ebbed and she was wanting me to return to Lafayette where she could carouse the new mall so that is where we headed.
 Thankfully, we were not there long before I got a phone call from the Chevy Dealer informing me that they were finished and we could pick up the motorhome.
 In only a few minutes we had settled up with the Chevy Dealer and were headed to Pensacola, or so we thought.
 It was 3PM, we could make the Mississippi Coast and stop for the night at Casino Magic in Bay St. Louis where they have 50-amp connections and free entertainment in the Casino.
 Our joy was short lived.
 Not 10-miles from the Chevy Dealer that pesky "check engine soon" light came on.
 At least it didn't come on immediately.
 Possibly it was an aberration and would not come on again.
 I kept on going past one exit.
 My optimism was not rewarded.
 It came on again and again before I got to the next exit and turned around.
 When I called the Chevy Dealer from the interstate they said bring it back first thing in the morning.
 That was what we were thinking would be best as well.
 We exited I-10 and pulled into the same campground we stayed in the past two nights.
 Thankfully, it has 50-amps and shade.
 Joyce and I both have been trying to stay positive but we pulled into Lafayette Monday afternoon and tomorrow will be Friday.
 Enough is enough!
 We have been having a good time while in Lafayette but we want to be in Pensacola.
 Something has got to happen for the better tomorrow or my sweet/mellow disposition is likely to go into meltdown.
 In an hour or so, after we had cooled down, Joyce announced we were going to Mulate's tonight.
 Mulate's is a Cajun tourist place in Beaux Bridge.
 They feature live Cajun music nightly.
 We don't particularly care for their food but they do have the live music and dancing.
 We ordered the minimum necessary to stay and enjoy the evening.
 Joyce got to dance and that is what mattered.
 We didn't stay out too late since we had to get up early again in the morning.
-Friday, June 24: We made it to Pensacola and home today.
-As difficult as it was we got up and had the motorhome at the Chevy Dealer by about 7AM.
-The mechanic met us with his handy tester.
-He plugged it in and away we went on another test drive.
-Sure enough that "check engine soon" light came on and had the same trouble code that it had when we arrived in Lafayette on Monday.
-As we made our way back to the dealership I discussed with the mechanic what the plan was.
-He didn't know and said he would have to discuss it with the shop foreman.
-The shop foreman wanted to try another part this one would cost $294 plus labor but they did not have that part in stock and it would be Monday afternoon before they could obtain one.
-I called a "time-out" and requested that we get together with company management high enough in the chain of command to make a decision.
-I said that it was time for all of us to walk away from this while we were still speaking and presumably friends.
-Thankfully, they agreed.
-Management disappeared to discuss the situation with the mechanic, service representative and foreman.
-Then management made me the offer I wanted and accepted.
-They would refund ALL labor charges but I would have to pay for the parts they had replaced.
-All together the parts not under warranty came to around $300.
-They also said they would reinstall my OLD parts if that would make me happy but I would have to pay the labor to reinstall them.
-I accepted their offer.
-They refunded me the entire labor charge and I paid for the parts they installed and we parted ways still friends.
-I agreed to pay for the new parts because the problem was MUCH improved and the new parts had obviously fixed much of the problem.
-By 9:30 we were on our way to Pensacola.
-But first we have to cross over the Atchafalaya Basin (the original river where the Mississippi River flowed to the Gulf of Mexico before levees were build to contain it in the heavily dredged channel that now meanders past New Orleans before emptying into the Gulf 60-miles or so south of New Orleans.
-The Atchafalaya Basin is 18-miles wide where I-10 crosses.
-As you can imagine it was a major engineering feat to construct I-10 across the basin.
+Click here for some Louisiana travellogsUntil next time remember how good life is.
+More Louisiana AdventuresAdventures by State ** More 2005 Travel Adventures

 |